kallepaa/ds-webshop/README.md

 ### Scalability

+**Services**

 The Public Front and backend services are stateless, except backend databases.
 The services scale horizontaly as needed.

+**Databases**

 Replication can be used for databases scaling.

+**Message Bus**

 ### Perfomance